At a glance: Medicare in Oklahoma

-- Only 18 percent of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- About a quarter of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.

-- Medicare Advantage availability in Oklahoma ranges from two plans to 27 plans, depending on the county.
+- The availability of Medicare Advantage plans in Oklahoma ranges from two plans to 30 plans, depending on the county.

-- There are 28 stand-alone Part D prescription plans available in Oklahoma in 2019, with premiums that range from about $16 to $144 per month.
-Half of the state’s Medicare beneficiaries have stand-alone Part D coverage.
+- There are 29 stand-alone Medicare Part D prescription drug plans available in Oklahoma in 2019, with premiums that range from about $13 to $138 per month.
+Nearly half of Oklahoma’s Medicare beneficiaries have stand-alone Part D coverage.

-- Per-enrollee Original Medicare spending in Oklahoma is the fifth-highest in the nation.
+- Per-enrollee spending for Medicare in Oklahoma is the fifth-highest in the nation.

 Medicare enrollment in Oklahoma

 As of July 2020, there were 749,954 residents enrolled in coverage through Medicare in Oklahoma.